FerretDB/FerretDB/website/blog/2023-01-17-ferretdb-0-8-1-version-release.md

 ## What's new

 We'll start off with probably the most anticipated update!
-It is surely a concern having to use an older version of FerretDB, without knowing if a new version release is available or not.

-So first up on our list of updates for this release, we are delighted to announce that we now report the availability of newer versions of FerretDB in mongosh.
+We are delighted to announce that we now report the availability of newer versions of FerretDB in mongosh.
 However, this is only available for users with telemetry enabled.
 If telemetry is enabled and a newer version of FerretDB is available, you'll be notified and can stay up-to-date with the latest and best version of FerretDB.

-If you are yet to enable telemetry and you’d love to access and enable this feature, please [see our documentation here](https://docs.ferretdb.io/telemetry/).
+If you are yet to enable telemetry and you’d love to access this feature, please [see our documentation here](https://docs.ferretdb.io/telemetry/).

 Next, we've implemented the `distinct` command in FerretDB.
 With this command, you can easily find the unique values of a specific key in your data.